Enjoy good food in good company

 From wine to asparagus

 In the Mediterranean and Karst Slovenia, you will also encounter a number of other culinary events, mainly connected to wine.
 They include the Brda & Wine festival in April and the Rebula and Olive Oil Festival held in the Brda Hills in May, the Refošk Festival in Marezige in early June, the Terana Wine and Prosciutto Festival in Dutovlje in early August, the International Orange Wine Festival in Izola, or the Wine and Garlic Feast in Nova Vas nad Dragonjo.
 The best olive oil in Slovenian Istria can be found at the Golden Olive Branch festival in Ankaran.
 In May, lovers of asparagus will be able to enjoy the Asparagus Festival in Orehovlje, while another interesting gastronomic festival is the Persimmon Feast held in Strunjan in November.
+Spend summer days in the company of more than 40 wine producers across the Karst plateau and discover the full taste of the Karst culinary delights at the "KrasPass Gourmet".

 Festivals amongst gentle wine-growing hills and healthy waters